Juampi-Revi/HotelFlow/README.md

 - Clickable logo/tagline redirects to main page
 - Right-aligned block with "Create Account" and "Sign In" buttons

+#### User Story #7: Footer Component ✅
+**As a user**, I want a footer that provides consistent branding and information across all pages.

+**Acceptance Criteria**:
+- Footer occupies 100% screen width on all pages
+- Present on all pages (public and admin)
+- Left-aligned block with company isologotype, year, and copyright
+- Optimized for different devices and screen resolutions
+- Legible design elements consistent with company visual identity

 ## 🌟 Features

 ### ✅ Completed Features
 - [x] **Project Setup** - Complete development environment
 - [x] **Modern UI Design** - Glassmorphism effects and gradients
+- [x] **Header Component** - Fixed navigation with logo and branding
+- [x] **Footer Component** - Consistent branding across all pages
 - [x] **Admin Panel** - Full administrative interface with dashboard
 - [x] **Room Management** - CRUD operations for hotel rooms
 - [x] **Responsive Design** - Optimized for all devices